TemistoclesZwang/TemistoclesZwang/README.md

 ## I'am Themistocles🕺
 A merge of Brazilian 🇧🇷, German 🇩🇪 and Luxembourgish 🇱🇺.

 I currently participate in a Scientific Initiation Project at my university (IFPI).
 **Which aims to help people with speech difficulties through technology. 🌈**

+Technologies used in this project:

+    machine learning, speech recognition,shell script,python,github,scrum.

 > *I love helping my community and volunteer work ❤️*